Does this test have other names?

 Results are given in grams per deciliter (g/dL), milligrams per deciliter (mg/dL),

 units per liter (U/L), or international units per liter (IU/L).
 Here is an example

 High levels of these proteins and enzymes may mean that your liver or bile duct is

 damaged or diseased.
 Overall, a pattern of abnormalities among the results may be

 more significant than the individual test results.
-But levels of ALT are useful for
+Levels of ALT are useful for finding

 Diseases unrelated to the liver can cause abnormal test results.
 Some people with

 advanced liver disease may have normal test results.